the-code-genin/ges-cli/README.md

 ### Via Go Build

-To compile via `go build`, you will require a recent version of the `go` binary installed.
+To compile via `go build`, you will require the `go 1.22` binary installed.
 Then follow the steps below:

 - Run `cd cmd/ges` to change your terminal path
 - Run `go build .` to generate a build of the `ges cli` for your operating system architecture